Solar power advantages and disadvantages

 Not right for every home: Renters can’t go solar.
 The same often goes for people who own condos or mobile homes.
 You need to have electric bills of $100 or more to save money by going solar.
 Homes with very low monthly electric bills may not see a financial benefit by going solar, but they still would be helping the environment by generating clean renewable energy.

-Freedom Forever delivers the benefits of going solar
+Freedom Forever solar delivers the benefits of going solar